Parkinson's law: Related efficiency

 A detailed mathematical expression is proposed by Parkinson for the coefficient of inefficiency, featuring many possible influences.
 In 2008, an attempt was made to empirically verify the proposed model.
 Parkinson's conjecture that membership exceeding a number "between 19.9 and 22.4" makes a committee manifestly inefficient seems well justified by the evidence proposed.
 Less certain is the optimal number of members, which must lie between three (a logical minimum) and 20.
-(Within a group of 20, individual discussions may occur, diluting the power of the leader.)
-That it may be eight seems arguable but is not supported by observation: no contemporary government in Parkinson's data set had eight members, and only the unfortunate king Charles I of England had a Committee of State of that size.
+(Within a group of 20, factions or various individual discussions may occur, some of which may substitute for or displace the working of the whole committee, thus diluting the power of the leader, the chair of the committee proper.)
+That it may be eight seems arguable but is not supported by observation: no contemporary government (cabinet) in Parkinson's data set had eight members, and only king Charles I of England had a Committee of State of that size.

-Other topics

-Other chapters relate to what time to arrive at a cocktail party, how best to select applicants, what is the best age to retire, and "injelitance": the disastrous rise to authority of individuals with an unusually high combination of incompetence and jealousy expressed in the chemical formula I3J5.

-He also wrote the book Mrs. Parkinson's Law: and Other Studies in Domestic Science.